ShawnMurdzek-NOAA/prepbufr_decoder/README.md

 The following machines are currently supported:

-- ORION (hpc-stack v1.1.0)
+- HERCULES (spack-stack v1.5.1)
 - JET (spack-stack v1.5.0)
+- ORION (spack-stack v1.6.0)

-To add a new machine, add an environment configuration file to the `env` directory and add the machine and environment configuration file combination to the case block in build.sh.
+To add a new machine, add a BUFR environment configuration file and a python environment configuration file (optional, only needed to run the tests) to the `env` directory.

 ## Testing